JiatongWangAlex/milestone_location_calculator_based_on_caput_viae_and_mile_number/README.md

 **FINALLY**: it "crawls" along the route asset and finds the (Z percent x total length) km mark and prints that coordinate

-If you ever encounter a Roman milestone (for which the caput viae and mile number is known),  divorced from its original context, or published under a legacy place name that is no longer identifiable, this calculator will help you estimate where it originally stood.

-If you are interested in my thesis project (which did not end up relying on these calculations, but it was a fun detour), see https://maximinusthraxdatabaseui.streamlit.app/

 ## route_extraction.py